Yolande Donlan: Writing and last years

 Her autobiographical travelogue, Sand in My Mink (1955) is a humorous tale of holiday adventures taken across Europe with her husband.

-Donlan's autobiography, Shake the Stars Down was published in 1976 (known as Third Time Lucky in the USA), which concentrates on her childhood years growing up in the household of her actor father James Donlan in the Hollywood of the 1930s.
+Her autobiography, Shake the Stars Down, was published in 1976 (known as Third Time Lucky in the USA), which concentrates on her childhood years growing up in the household of her actor father James Donlan in the Hollywood of the 1930s.
 It also charts her early career as a dancer and actress.

-Guest retired from directing in 1985 and the couple moved to the USA in the early 1990s, where they resided in Palm Springs until his death in 2006.
-In later years, Donlan lived in Belgravia, London.

 In 2004, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her and Guest.

-She died in London on December 30, 2014.
+She died in London on December 30, 2014, aged 94.